 Jones went on to relay his experience and said, “It’s this huge compound, completely open to the road.
 I think there was a very small wall, about a foot, two foot high and it’s just it’s completely abandoned.
 There’s some sort of big house or residence behind it, but the sort of lawn area at the front is just completely open.”

 Jones succeeded in taking photographs of the beautiful setting.
-He ventured into certain structures and shot rickety doorways, sad windows.
-The place has been totally abandoned, an air of dereliction hover in the midst of the place’s natural beauty.
-He saw broken Christmas statues, inside it are bits and pieces of cement and dirt, eerie guts of odds and ends.
+He ventured into certain structures and shot rickety doorways and sad windows.
+The place has been totally abandoned, and an air of dereliction hovers in the midst of the place’s natural beauty.
+He saw broken Christmas statues, inside there are bits and pieces of cement and dirt, eerie guts of odds and ends.
 The group of travelers had wanted to walk farther beyond the Christmas park but were suddenly apprehensive.
-They thought about what could lay there waiting for them.
+They thought about what could lie there waiting for them.
 “We didn’t want to get too far into the site, just in case.
 We stayed by the periphery, really, but who knows what else is in there?”
 Jones said.

 When Jones flew back home to the UK, he enhanced the pictures he had taken of the park.
-He boosted certain colors after desaturating the snapshots, and highlighted the place’s outlandish aura.
-He posted his work his Flicker page.
+He boosted certain colors after desaturating the snapshots and highlighted the place’s outlandish aura.
+He posted his work on his Flicker page.

-People who have been drawn to it online are often hard pressed to find photographs of the abandoned park other than what Jones has shared.
-His images have been re-shared by high-profile social media accounts, and movie director Guillermo del Toro is one of those who have shared it through Twitter.
-Jones says that perhaps not much people know this eerie abandoned park even exists, and those who do have never been there themselves to actually take close up pictures of it.
+People who have been drawn to it online are often hard-pressed to find photographs of the abandoned park other than what Jones has shared.
+His images have been re-shared by high-profile social media accounts, and movie director Guillermo del Toro is one of those who have shared them through Twitter.
+Jones says that perhaps not many people know this eerie abandoned park even exists, and those who do have never been there themselves to actually take close-up pictures of it.